Galeria-Kaufhof/gulp-galen/README.md

 This options apply to both `check` and `test`.

 * `galenPath`: if other then /usr/local/bin/galen
+* `cwd`: change the working directory for the created processes
 * `properties`: an object specifing properties (like `galen.browserFactory.selenium.grid.url`) to pass into galen
 * `htmlreport`: path to folder in which Galen should generate HTML reports
 * `testngreport`: path to xml file in which Galen should write TestNG report